pooltogether/v4-docs/docs/guides/ClaimingPrizes.md

 ## Reference Implementation

-To see code examples, a reference implementation of an arbitrage bot created by [Generation Software](https://www.g9software.xyz/) is available on GitHub:
+To see code examples, a reference implementation of a prize claiming bot created by [Generation Software](https://www.g9software.xyz/) is available on GitHub:

 <div className='flex-center'>
   <img src="/img/github.svg" width="20" height="20" className='github-img-dark' />